Johnny Lawrence (character): Fictional biography

-After leaving Cobra Kai, Johnny became aimless for decades, spending most of his time partying and eventually dated a fellow alcoholic, Shannon Keene.
-Laura died in 2002, shortly before Johnny's son and oldest child Robby Keene was born in February of that year.
-Johnny took his mother's death hard, and while grieving went on a drinking binge that caused him to miss his son's birth.
-After that, Johnny broke up with Shannon and became estranged from Robby for the next seventeen years.
+After leaving Cobra Kai, Johnny became aimless for decades, spending most of his time partying and drinking.
+He eventually developed a relationship with a fellow alcoholic, Shannon Keene.
+The two had a son together, Robby Keene, who was born on February 4th, 2002 - though Johnny later admitted that his mother’s recent death led to him being on a drinking binge at the time that caused him to miss his son's birth.
+Following this, Johnny broke up with Shannon and became estranged from Robby.

-In 2017, after spending several years working as a handyman in Reseda, Johnny chanced upon a new neighbor, Miguel Diaz being targeted by a group of bullies.
-After Johnny successfully fought off the attackers with his karate skills, Miguel convinced Johnny to reopen the Cobra Kai dojo which renewed his rivalry with LaRusso.
+In 2018, after spending several years working as a handyman in Reseda, Johnny chanced upon a new neighbor (Miguel Diaz) being targeted by a group of bullies.
+After Johnny successfully fought off the attackers with his karate skills, Miguel convinces Johnny to reopen the Cobra Kai dojo which renews his rivalry with LaRusso, now a successful owner of a chain of car dealerships and happily married.
 After losing ownership of Cobra Kai to an unrepentant Kreese, Johnny formed a new dojo named Eagle Fang Karate and teamed up with Daniel and the Miyagi-Do dojo, eventually leading to them ending their rivalry.
-Johnny also became romantically involved with Miguel's mother Carmen around this time, conceiving a second child — a half-sibling to both Robby and Miguel, who became effectively step-brothers due to Johnny and Carmen’s relationship.
+Johnny also became romantically involved with Miguel's mother Carmen around this time, conceiving a second child — a half-sibling to both Robby and Miguel, who later became step-brothers after Johnny and Carmen’s marriage.